What is an administrator?

-If an exemption has been approved, the Account by Administrator form is not required, instead you will be advised of the full list of documents required to be lodged either in the QCAT decision, or by separate letter.
+In circumstances where the QCAT decision and/or correspondence outlines what documents must be lodged, the Account by Administrator form is not required.
+This means you will be advised of the full list of documents required to be lodged either in the QCAT decision, or by separate letter.

 Where do I lodge the accounts?

-If no partial exemption is approved, where the accounts are to be lodged depends on the amount of the Adult’s assets.
+Where the accounts are to be lodged will depend on the amount of the Adult’s assets.

 Assets under $50,000

 If the value of the Adult’s assets, excluding principal place of residence or nursing home accommodation bond, is under $50,000, the accounts must be sent directly to QCAT.